NolanJMcCafferty/Block-Stacking/README.md

 is the smallest, has n comparisons.
 Therefore, there are at most n x n operations, meaning it is compared against all n blocks, so the upper bound is n squared operations.

-The algorithm that we created takes up \theta (n) space because the dynamic programming table we have is a one dimensional array containing n elements given an input of n blocks.
+The algorithm that we created takes up Theta(n) space because the dynamic programming table we have is a one dimensional array containing n elements given an input of n blocks.

 ## Testing the Code